Falkland Islands travel advice

 Photographing of military installations, including RAF Mount Pleasant Airport, is prohibited.

 Traffic drives on the left.

 The currency is the Falkland Island pound (FKP).
-It is at par with the pound sterling (GBP).
+However, the GBP is accepted as a legal tender throughout the Falkland Islands.

-Natural disasters & climate
+Natural disasters and climate

 The weather conditions are unpredictable and can change rapidly.